Opiates and opiate antagonists

 When a person regularly uses a drug like heroin or morphine, the opioid receptors in the brain become much less sensitive.
 When an opiate antagonist is taken, it attaches to the opiate receptors in the brain.
 This stops opiate molecules being able to bind to the receptors and so the effects or ‘high’ associated with the opiate are eliminated.
 It also allows the opioid receptors to recover to their former sensitivity.

 Heroin users can choose to switch to a partial opiate agonist for the 3 or 4 days before they get their implant.
 However many prefer to simply get on and have their implant with a view to getting better as quickly as possible.
-Detoxing off a normal dose of heroin will be rapid and uncomfortable so for this reason we tend to use light sedation for the first 24 to 48 hours.
+Detoxing from a normal dose of heroin will be rapid and uncomfortable so, for this reason, we tend to use light sedation for the first 24 to 48 hours.

 Methadone is more difficult to detox from and we ask users to go through a 2-week process of changing to partial agonists.
 Users are encouraged to stop their methadone on a Tuesday and arrive at the clinic early the next day.
 We will then usually start them on partial agonist treatment for approximately 10 days.
 Fresh Start will organise the first day of partial agonists in the clinic if the methadone dose has been more than 40 mg/day.
 The highest dose of methadone that we have detoxed patients from is more than 500 mg/day.
 At the end of 10 days of partial agonists we usually arrange three days off all drugs before continuing the treatment plan.
 This means two reasonably ‘gentle’ detoxes.